Dyalog/pynapl/README.md

 with functions named `get_foo` and `set_foo`.
 In this case, those functions will be renamed `⍙get_foo` and `⍙set_foo`.

+In APL, a Python object reference will have the following members:

+ - Properties:
+    - `foo`: for each non-callable attribute in the object, gets or sets that attribute
+    - `∆foo`: for each non-callable attribute in the object, gets that attribute without object translation (i.e., will _always_ return a Python object, even for lists and numbers).
+ - Functions:
+    - `foo`: for each callable attribute in the object, calls it and returns the result.
+    - `∆foo`: for each callable attribute in the object, calls it and returns the result without object translation.

+    - `⍙DF`: returns the string representation of the object (using `repr`), and also sets the display form to it.
+    - `⍙Get`: retrieves an attribute, given as a character vector as the right argument
+    - `⍙Get∆`: retrieves an attribute, given as a character vector as the right argument, without object translation on the result.
+    - `⍙Set`: sets the attribute (left argument) to the value given as the right argument
+    - `⍙SetRaw`: sets the attribute (left argument) to the value given as the right argument, using `⍞` instead of `⎕`.
+    - `⍙Call`: calls the function (left argument) with the given positional and keyword arguments (right argument, both must be present).
+    - `⍙Call∆`: like `⍙Call`, but without object translation on the result.

 #### Error handling